EstimatedEst. Read Time: 13 minutes

 If you’re making either of these two errors, it’s preventing you from maximizing your upper body workout.

-I’m going to show you the two worst Incline Bench Press mistakes…and I’m going to be breaking out the Muscle Markers to help you get more out of this exercise!
+I’m going to show you the two worst Incline Bench Chest Press mistakes…and I’m going to be breaking out the Muscle Markers to help you get more out of this intense exercise!

-First, so we have a better understanding of the exercise, let’s take a look at what muscles the dumbbell incline bench press works.
+First, so we have a better understanding of this popular movement, let’s take a look at what muscles the dumbbell incline bench press works.

 INCLINE BENCH PRESS MUSCLES WORKED